datastax/adelphi/python/adelphi/README.md

 * Extraction of schemas for one or more keyspaces from a running Apache Cassandra&trade; cluster
 * Optionally anonymizing these schemas
 * Formatting these schemas as CQL statements or as JSON documents
+* Automatic generation of a nosqlbench configuration for an input schema
 * Displaying these formatted schemas on standard out or writing them to the filesystem
 * Automate a workflow for contributing anonymized schemas to the public [Adelphi schema repository](https://github.com/datastax/adelphi-schemas)